yuvalmGS/gigaspaces-wiki-jekyll/xap97net/local-view.markdown

 When the connection to the remote master space is restored, the local view reloads all its data from the master space (same as in the initialization process) before restoring the state to connected, ensuring the local view is consistent when it is accessed.

-The maximum disconnection duration can be configured using {{LocalViewConfig}} object at runtime when creating the local view. (default is 1 minute).
+The maximum disconnection duration can be configured using `LocalViewConfig` object at runtime when creating the local view. (default is 1 minute).
 For example:
 {code:java}
 //Create the configuration object
 LocalViewConfig myconfig = new LocalViewConfig();